 Station 1 was built in the middle 1960’s to house fire department administration and several response units.
 The response units have changed over the years, but this facility continues to house the most apparatus of any station in Lincoln.
 The fire department administration has grown from the 1960’s taking on more EMS and national search and rescue responsibilities.
 Today some administrative functions are located at the Municipal Services Center near the airport.

 If you have an emergency, please call 911.
-If you need to schedule an event with this station please see our Public Education tab on our home page.
+If you need to schedule an event with this station please see our Schedule a Tour/Event tab on our home page.